- Incentive stock options: How ISOs work and tax treatment

 When do incentive stock options expire?

-Theoretically, ISOs have an expiration date of 10 years from the date you’re granted them.
-However, your company might enforce a post-termination exercise (PTE) period that gives you a shorter amount of time to exercise options after you leave the company.
-If you don’t exercise them before that period ends or before they expire, you may lose the opportunity to purchase them.
+ISOs expire 10 years from your grant date.
+However, your company might enforce a post-termination exercise period (PTEP) that gives you a shorter amount of time to exercise options after you leave the company.
+If you don't exercise them before that period ends or before they expire, you may lose the opportunity to purchase them.

 Even if your company gives you a long time to exercise ISOs after you leave, if you don't exercise them within three months of leaving, they'll lose their ISO tax treatment and will be taxed like NSOs if you ultimately exercise them.

-You have to exercise ISOs and purchase shares before you can sell your shares.
-If you choose to exercise your ISOs, you usually have two options: pay for the total in cash or do a “same-day sale”—in other words, sell a portion of your shares to cover the cost of exercise.
+You have to exercise ISOs and purchase shares before you can sell them.
+If you choose to exercise your ISOs, you usually have two options: pay for the total in cash or do a same-day sale (sell a portion of your shares to cover the cost of exercise).

 Selling to cover exercise costs is called a cashless exercise.
-It’s less risky because you haven’t invested your own money.
-However, selling shares right after exercising prevents you from taking advantage of ISOs’ favorable tax structure.
-Not all companies allow cashless exercises, so check to see if yours does before exercising and check with your tax advisor in general.
+It's less risky because you haven't invested your own money.
+However, selling shares right after exercising prevents you from taking advantage of ISOs' favorable tax structure.
+Not all companies allow cashless exercises, so check to see if yours does before exercising.

 Incentive stock options vs. non-qualified stock options

 Non-qualified stock options (NSO) are another type of stock options U.S. companies may offer to employees.
-With NSOs, you pay taxes both when you exercise and sell your options.
+With NSOs, you pay ordinary income tax at exercise and capital gains tax when you sell.
 This usually means you pay more taxes with NSOs than with ISOs.

 ISOs vs. NSOs